Puritan (schooner): History

 In 1971, the Puritan was towed from Acapulco to Costa Rica and then brought back to Miami.
 At the time, the schooner was in poor shape in that nothing on the boat was operative except for the main engine.
 The toilets were plugged, batteries dead, and it could not travel more than 4 kn due to the condition of the hull.
 It was purchased by Bill and Patsy Bolling in 1972, who spent seven months restoring the schooner.
 They returned the Puritan to charter in the Caribbean and also took part in schooner races, winning the Mystic Seaport Invitational Schooner Race in 1973.

 The Puritan was sold to Oscar Schmidt in 1978.
+Puritan was taken to Camper & Nicholson's yard in Northam, Southampton for a refit.
+All of the internal joinery and wooden decking was removed.
+The hull was grit-blasted prior to being epoxy coated.
+Where possible, the original joinery was fitted back into the hull, but much new joinery was custom-made.
+A new teak deck was fitted.
+The work was completed in late 1978.
 Schmidt sailed the Puritan to Newport, Rhode Island, in 1980 for the America's Cup races.
 While there, he entered it into the Classic Yacht Regatta, where it won first in class.
 The schooner spent the next decade sailing the world, visiting places such as Bermuda and France.
 In 1989, it was sold again, this time to Arturo Ferruzzi who kept it in Antibes until it was sold to the current owner in 2015.
 It underwent a full refit and was put into service as a charter vessel with The Classic Yacht Experience.